hyosung11/Launch-School/Courses/JS109/glossary.md

 The takeaway of this section is that JavaScript stores primitive values in variables, but it uses pointers for non-primitive values like arrays and other objects.
 Pointers can lead to surprising and unexpected behavior when two or more variables reference the same object in the heap.
 Primitive values don't have this problem.

-When using pointers, it's also important to keep in mind that some operations mutate objects, while others don't.
-For instance, push mutates an array, but map does not.
-In particular, you must understand how something like x = [1, 2, 3] and x[2] = 4 differ: both are reassignments, but the second mutates x while the first does not.
+When using pointers, it's also important to keep in mind that some operations **mutate** objects, while others don't.
+For instance, `push` mutates an array, but `map` does not.
+In particular, you must understand how something like `x = [1, 2, 3]` and `x[2] = 4` differ: both are reassignments, but the second mutates `x` while the first does not.

+* **Primitive Values -** variables contain/store the primitive value.
+Even if two variables have the same primitive values, the primitive values are stored in different memory locations associated with the specific variable, and are **independent** of one another.
+* **Objects** - variables contain/store references or pointers for objects.
+When two variables point to the same object, mutating the shared object will result in change being reflected in both variables; another way to put it is that the two variables are aliases.
+When working with objects, be wary of operations that are **destructive/mutate.**